polly-r/labnotes/Databases/Small Farm/Small Farm - Water.md

 	estimated_depth FLOAT NOT NULL,
 	image TEXT,
 	geometry GEOMETRY(POLYGON, 4326),
-	last_update TIMESTAMP DEFAULT NOW() NOT NULL,
-	last_updated_by TEXT NOT NULL,
 	uuid TEXT NOT NULL  (unique),
 	water_source_uuid TEXT UNIQUE NOT NULL REFERENCES water_source(uuid), type_uuid TEXT UNIQUE NOT NULL REFERENCES water_line_type(uuid)

-);
+) INHERITS (base_table);

-COMMENT ON TABLE water_line IS
-    'This is the path of the water lines follow.
+COMMENT ON TABLE water_line IS 'This is the path of the water lines follow.'